Performance Measures Testing

 Note that USAC and the FCC encourage ACAM and CAF BLS carriers moving to the new Enhanced ACAM fund to continue quarterly testing with their current funds in 2024 if they are at risk of being out of compliance for 2023 testing since passing quarterly results for 2024 can bring them back into compliance.
 (See FCC DA 23-1131)

-The FCC has waived performance measures testing requirements for the fourth quarter of 2024 for carriers located in areas impacted by Hurricane Helene, which struck Florida’s Gulf Coast on Sept.
-26, 2024, and has caused widespread damage in Alabama, Florida, Georgia, North Carolina, South Carolina, Tennessee and Virginia.
-The FCC defines “Affected Disaster Areas” as the areas covered by the Helene Weather Event Declarations and any other emergency declarations or major disaster declarations related to the Helene Weather Events.
+Also note that the FCC has waived performance measures testing requirements for the fourth quarter of 2024 for carriers located in areas impacted by Hurricane Milton, which has caused widespread destruction across Florida, and Hurricane Helene, which has caused widespread damage in Alabama, Florida, Georgia, North Carolina, South Carolina, Tennessee and Virginia.
+The FCC defines the “Affected Disaster Areas” as the areas covered by the Milton Weather Event Declarations and the Helene Weather Event Declarations and any other emergency declarations or major disaster declarations related to these weather events.
 Impacted carriers must still provide broadband service that meets required speed and latency standards, but testing is optional for these carriers in the fourth quarter of 2024.

 How Testing Works